lanre-OG/Static-Analysis-Lab/README.md

                 DEL-SC1: In-accurate conversion of floating point variable

+__5__.
+Validate above step: Generate a graphical representation of the CWE generated at each abstracted stage and compute the graph edit distance(GED).
+The CWE ID with the shortest GED is considered the best fit for the checker description.

 In this repository is a mapping of clang static analyzer's security checkers to CWE ID's [Clang-CWE Mapping](https://github.com/lanreogunmola/Static-Analysis-Lab/blob/master/Clang-checker-CWE-mapping.xlsx) and also a directory containing clang checkers with modifications to the warning descriptions to report closely related CWE ID's.
 This will among other benefits, provides a unified and easy to comprehend tool output.